 Spoke'n Revolutions Youth Cycling (SnR) is the flagship program of Triangle Bikeworks involving high school youth cyclists.
-The program utilizes cycling as a gateway to youth development and leadership training for under-served youth in the Triangle area (currently Chapel Hill/Carrboro and soon Durham).
-Since 2011 under the SnR program, 19 high school age boys and girls have completed three summer bike tours, each covering over 1000 miles, transforming the lives of our youth cyclists in unimaginable ways.
+The program utilizes cycling as a gateway to youth development and leadership training for youth in the Triangle area (currently Chapel Hill/Carrboro and soon Durham).

-In the summer of 2011 the SnR cyclists completed an 1800-mile, 32-day bicycle tour along the route of the Underground Railroad from Mobile, AL to Niagara Falls, NY on recycled bicycles.
+In the summer of 2011 the SnR cyclists completed a 1600-mile, 32-day bicycle tour along the route of the Underground Railroad from Mobile, AL to Niagara Falls, NY on recycled bicycles.